Hierarchical Autoregressive Modeling for Neural Video Compression: Abstract

 \section{Abstract}

 Recent work by \citet{marino2020improving} showed improved performance in sequential density estimation by combining masked autoregressive flows with hierarchical latent variable models.
 We draw a connection between such autoregressive generative models and the task of lossy video compression.
 Specifically, we view recent neural video compression methods \citep{lu2019dvc, yang2020autoregressive, agustsson2020scale} as instances of a generalized stochastic temporal autoregressive transform, and propose avenues for enhancement based on this insight.
-Comprehensive evaluations on large-scale video data show improved rate-distortion performance over both state-of-the-art neural and conventional video compression methods.
+Comprehensive evaluations on large-scale video data show improved rate-distortion performance over both state-of-the-art neural and conventional video compression methods\footnote{The extension work and corresponding codebase are available at \url{https://ieeexplore.ieee.org/document/10078276} and \url{https://github.com/buggyyang/Hier-Video-Compression}}.